World Day to Combat Desertification and Drought

 To mark this day, various events including seminars, workshops, and conferences are held throughout New Zealand, where environmentalists, scientists, and policymakers convene to exchange ideas and strategies aimed at combating desertification around the world.
 Additionally, tree planting campaigns, beach clean-up drives, and events engaging schools and communities are conducted to instill environmental consciousness and the importance of sustainable land management.
 World Day to Combat Desertification and Drought is observed annually on June 17th, underlining New Zealand's consistent commitment to fostering a greener and more sustainable planet.

-Facts about World Day to Combat Desertification and Drought
+Top 10 Facts for 2026 World Day to Combat Desertification and Drought in NZ

 Top things to do in NZ for this observance